github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 ## Inputs, tags, and outputs

 The `experimental` object has global siblings for `tags`, `roles`, `runner`, `github`, `lambda`, `orchestration`, `ssm`, `observability`, and `compute_provider`, in addition to its runner-configuration map at `multi_runner_config`.
 Root `experimental.lambda` contains only provider-neutral shared Lambda substrate: the artifact bucket, runtime, architecture, principals, networking, role, and tag values.
 These settings configure v2 runner configurations and shared consumers beyond webhook orchestration, including the runner-binary syncer, termination watcher, AMI housekeeper, and per-configuration SSM housekeepers. `lambda.principals` configures v2 runner-config, runner-binary-syncer, termination-watcher, and AMI-housekeeper roles, but not the shared webhook role.
-Global webhook-specific defaults are grouped under `experimental.orchestration.webhook`: the maximum runner count, shared routing and matcher storage, queue defaults and encryption, runner-config scale artifact selection, and the webhook, scale-up, scale-down, and pool Lambda component settings.
+Global webhook-specific defaults are grouped under `experimental.orchestration.webhook`: runner lifecycle, boot time, and maximum count; repository filtering; shared routing and matcher storage; queue defaults and encryption; the runner-control artifact shared by scale, pool, and job-retry; and the ingress webhook, scale, and pool Lambda component settings.
 The global orchestration block is a defaults namespace, while each runner configuration's separate `orchestration` wrapper is the exact-one provider selector.
 The termination watcher, AMI housekeeper, and runner-binary syncer retain their nested component owners under `compute_provider.ec2`.
 The active flat-only settings are `prefix`, `aws_partition`, and `aws_region`; legacy `iam_overrides` remains in the schema without an active consumer.

 Each v2 runner configuration groups common provider-neutral settings by owner under `runner`, `lambda`, `ssm`, and `observability`; backend settings live under `compute_provider.<provider>`.
 Demand-control settings live under a separate `orchestration` provider wrapper.
-Its sole supported block today is `orchestration.webhook`, containing `runner.maximum_count`, `github.organization_runners`, `matcherConfig`, `queue`, `lambda.scale_up`, `lambda.scale_down`, `lambda.pool`, and `job_retry`.
+Its sole supported block today is `orchestration.webhook`, containing provider-owned runner lifecycle, boot-time, and capacity settings, `github.organization_runners`, `matcherConfig`, `queue`, `lambda.scale.up`, `lambda.scale.down`, `lambda.pool`, and `job_retry`.
 A nullable per-configuration field inherits its corresponding experimental global when omitted or null, except that an external runner role suppresses inherited IAM management inputs.
 Precedence within a runner configuration is therefore a non-null configuration override followed by the global nested value, including that field's nested schema default.
 Per-configuration precedence does not extend to singleton shared resources: the webhook, runner-binary syncer, termination watcher, AMI housekeeper, and shared GitHub App Parameter Store module consume global translated values only.
 The runner-binary enable switch is an exception only in that it determines whether its OS/architecture pair participates in the shared syncer set; all syncer and distribution-bucket settings remain global.

 Global `experimental.orchestration.webhook.queue` owns v2 build-queue defaults. `delay_webhook_event` defaults to `30`, `job_queue_retention_in_seconds` to `86400`, `visibility_timeout_seconds` to `180`, and `tags` to `{}`. `redrive_build_queue.enabled` defaults to `false`, while `redrive_build_queue.maxReceiveCount` defaults to null.
 A null per-configuration redrive wrapper or leaf inherits its corresponding global value, and an enabled result requires a resolved `maxReceiveCount` greater than zero.
 Fields under `experimental.multi_runner_config[].orchestration.webhook.queue` override those global defaults, and runner-configuration queue tags merge over global queue tags.
-Build-queue visibility is independent from Lambda configuration: `experimental.multi_runner_config[].orchestration.webhook.lambda.scale_up.timeout` controls the function only, while `experimental.multi_runner_config[].orchestration.webhook.queue.visibility_timeout_seconds` controls SQS and must be at least six times the resolved scale-up timeout.
+Build-queue visibility is independent from Lambda configuration: `experimental.multi_runner_config[].orchestration.webhook.lambda.scale.up.timeout` controls the function only, while `experimental.multi_runner_config[].orchestration.webhook.queue.visibility_timeout_seconds` controls SQS and must be at least six times the resolved scale-up timeout.

 Queue encryption is global-only.
 Omitting the entire `experimental.orchestration.webhook.queue.encryption` block defaults `sqs_managed_sse_enabled` to `true` and the KMS fields to null, matching flat `queue_encryption`.
 If callers supply an explicit block, all three leaf keys are required: use explicit nulls for inactive fields, with a non-null SQS-managed switch for the non-KMS mode or a non-null `kms_master_key_id` for KMS mode.
 It configures the multi-runner build queues and their dead-letter queues, not the webhook provider's separate job-retry queue.
 Runner configurations cannot override encryption.
 The queue CMK and `experimental.ssm.kms_key_id` are independent and are forwarded separately to `orchestration-providers/webhook`: scale-up receives queue-key `kms:Decrypt`, job-retry receives queue-key `kms:Decrypt` and `kms:GenerateDataKey`, and both retain separate Parameter Store decrypt statements.
 The existing shared `modules/webhook` contract remains unchanged and still requires caller-supplied key access when it publishes to customer-managed encrypted queues.
 The v1 translation retains the flat contract: per-configuration delay, retention, redrive, and tags keep their stable sources, build-queue visibility comes from `runners_scale_up_lambda_timeout`, and encryption comes from `queue_encryption`.

-Global `experimental.github` owns the GitHub App credentials persisted or selected by shared SSM and used by v2 runner configurations: `app` is required and `additional_apps` defaults to `[]`. `github.repository_white_list` defaults to `[]` and filters the shared webhook when populated. `experimental.github.enterprise_server.url` defaults to `null` and configures both runner-config GitHub clients and the shared termination watcher. `experimental.github.enterprise_server.ssl_verify` defaults to `true`, and `experimental.github.user_agent` defaults to `github-aws-runners`; both remain runner-config client settings.
+Global `experimental.github` owns the GitHub App credentials persisted or selected by shared SSM and used by v2 runner configurations: `app` is required and `additional_apps` defaults to `[]`. `experimental.orchestration.webhook.github.repository_white_list` defaults to `[]` and filters the shared webhook when populated. `experimental.github.enterprise_server.url` defaults to `null` and configures both runner-config GitHub clients and the shared termination watcher. `experimental.github.enterprise_server.ssl_verify` defaults to `true`, and `experimental.github.user_agent` defaults to `github-aws-runners`; both remain runner-config client settings.
 Neither field is a root `experimental` sibling.
 Per-configuration `orchestration.webhook.github.organization_runners` is the separate registration-scope setting; runner configurations do not override credentials, repository filtering, the enterprise endpoint, or the User-Agent.

 Shared SSM creates or selects Parameter Store credentials from the authoritative `experimental.github` object, and the webhook and every v2 runner configuration consume the resulting references.
 Flat `github_app` and `additional_github_apps` seed only the stable-mode translation and impose no equality requirement in v2.
 The webhook does not make GitHub API requests.